fxnn/faccia-spec/README.md

 unified graphical user interface.
 Every since I was a child, I wondered whether this could be a valid approach for computer systems.
-Faccia is my attempt to research this idea.
+This specification is my attempt to research this idea.

 License
 -------